theibsi/ibsi-doc/docs/02_Image_processing.rst

 (2D) digital image slices.
 Image slices are stacked along the :math:`z`-axis.
-This stack is furthermore assumed to possess the same coordinate system, i.e. image slices are not rotated or translated (in the :math:`xy`-plane) with regards to each other.
+This stack is furthermore assumed to possess the same coordinate system, i.e. image slices are not rotated or translated (in the :math:`xy`-plane) with regard to each other.
 Moreover, digital images typically possess a finite resolution.
 Intensities in an image are thus located at regular intervals, or spacing.
 In 2D such regular positions are called *pixels*, whereas in 3D the term *voxels* is used.